Adam-Waters/AP_CIT_24/README.md

-"this is the readme file for the tutorial repository. hello"
+"this is the readme file for the tutorial repository."
-" hello"